opentext-idol/find/docs/_customisation/widgets-dev-docs.md

 ![Results List Widget][results-list]

 Like the [Topic Map Widget][TopicMapWidget] the Results List Widget is backed by a saved search and will display the top `n` results as specified in the configuration file.
-The Results List Widget will alter its layout to accommodate it's shape and size.
+The Results List Widget will alter its layout to accommodate its shape and size.
 If the configured widget size is too small to display all the requested results, excess entries will be hidden.

 ## Widget Types